Occurrence of bacterial enteritis and diarrhoea

 Causes

-disorders.
-It is important to note that food alone is not typically the
+is important to note that food alone is not typically the primary cause of

-primary cause of diarrhea.
-Rather, the composition of the food plays a
+diarrhea.
+The composition of the food is of crucial importance: a low

-proteins, the use of overly fine grinding in food preparation, improper
+carbohydrates or proteins, the use of overly fine grinding in food

 bacterial overgrowth of pathogens such as Corynebacteria sp., Clostridium